Bridget Regan

-Bridget Catherine Regan (born February 3, 1982) is an American actress known for portrayals such as Kahlan Amnell in the television series Legend of the Seeker, Rebecca Lowe / Rachel Turner in White Collar, Rose Solano in Jane the Virgin, and Dottie Underwood in Agent Carter.
-She portrayed Sasha Cooper on the TNT drama series The Last Ship from 2016 to 2018.
+Bridget Catherine Regan (/ˈriːgənˈ/ REE-gən; born February 3, 1982) is an American actress best known for her lead roles as Kahlan Amnell in the ABC adventure romance series Legend of the Seeker (2008–10) and Sasha Cooper in the last three seasons of the TNT action drama series The Last Ship (2016–18), as well as her recurring roles as Rebecca Lowe / Rachel Turner in the USA Network police procedural drama series White Collar (2013–14), Rose Solano in The CW romantic comedy drama series Jane the Virgin (2014–19), Dottie Underwood in the ABC action adventure superhero series Agent Carter (2015–16), and as lawyer Monica Stevens in the ABC police series The Rookie (2018–present).
+Regan has also appeared in films such as The Babysitters (2007), John Wick (2014), and Devil's Gate (2017).

 Early life and education

-Born in Carlsbad, California, Bridget Catherine Regan grew up in an Irish American family and was raised Catholic.
-She had an interest in acting from a young age, and began acting as a child in North County productions of The Wizard of Oz at the La Paloma Theatre and Joseph and the Amazing Technicolor Dreamcoat in Carlsbad.
+Born in Carlsbad, California, Bridget Catherine Regan grew up in a family of Irish and German descent and was raised Catholic.
+She began acting as a child in North County productions of The Wizard of Oz at the La Paloma Theatre and Joseph and the Amazing Technicolor Dreamcoat in Carlsbad.

 Regan attended University of North Carolina School of the Arts, graduating with a BFA in drama in 2004.
 After college, she moved to New York City to pursue a professional acting career.